hodl-dot-farm/hodl-farm-tezos-website/_posts/2020-02-04-new-architecture.md

 We later added an additional full node in a separate cluster to monitor the entire baking operation using the excellent Tezos-network-monitor from Polychain Labs to get Slack and Pagerduty alerts when something goes wrong with the baking operations.

 The main reason to set up the monitoring node in a separate cluster is isolation.
 If your main cluster goes down, you do not want your monitoring cluster to go down as well and go blind !
 It also protects from operational (human) error.
 The baking operations are of paramount importance, so if you work on the payout cluster, it remains operational no matter what.

+We realized that payouts, while important, are also less critical than the baking operations.
+So we moved the payouts outside of the baker cluster and into the monitoring cluster, which we renamed the "auxiliary" cluster.

-The baking cluster only concerns itself with baking and endorsing, all auxiliary operations like payout and website generation belong to the auxiliary cluster.
+Now the baking cluster only concerns itself with baking and endorsing, all auxiliary operations like payout and website generation belong to the auxiliary cluster.
+The code is also separated more cleanly: if all you want is to set up a baker, you only need to deploy the tezos-on-gke codebase.

 Storage backends
 ----------------